monchopena/bdunk/_posts/2012-06-06-odd-property.markdown

-Date: 6 Jun 2012
-Categories: development
-Summary: A curious mathematical property.
-Read more: Show me more
+---
+layout: post

-# The sum of a sequence of odd numbers gives you the sequence for the perfect squares
+title:  "The sum of a sequence of odd numbers gives you the sequence for the perfect squares"
+date:   2012-06-06 00:00:00 +0200
+categories: development
+summary: A curious mathematical property.
+---

 Really?
 We can test with a simple PHP Code:

 <?php

 	echo '<h1>The sum of a sequence of odd numbers gives you the sequence for the perfect squares</h1>';